US Navy Whale Beach Scam

 Are we stupid?
 What do we expect when we allow the worst acoustic polluters of the marine environment to control of all the money to study acoustic pollution in the backyard of our whales?
 We already know that chickens disappear as soon as we put the fox in charge of the chicken coup.

 Allowing the US Navy and oil industry to control whale research funding creates a situation in which the scientists must jump in bed with the worst acoustic polluters if they expect to be successful in their chosen field.
-They got to tiptoe around to make sure they don’t get blacklisted.
+They’ve got to kiss butt and tiptoe around to make sure they don’t get blacklisted.
 In other words, the US Navy and the oil industry are holding our whale scientists in a financial clamp.
 They get a lot of perks, but they better tow the line or find another job.

 This cozy little arrangement has gone on for at least 50 years.
 But don’t let that surprise you.
 Money usually buys whatever science it wants.
 And, don’t think for one second that whale scientists do not falsified results to please their financiers.